 Jennifer Lachs: Paros is a gorgeous Greek island and much less touristy than many of its neighbors.

 Tal Gur: Chiang Mai is a dynamic city which perfectly balances the old and the new.
 It's also inexpensive and has an abundance of healthy food and cool cafes.

 Tal Gur is a blogger, lifestyle entrepreneur, and devoted adventurer, who has spent a decade pursuing 100 major goals around the globe.
 Find out more about Tal and his 100 life goals project at Fully Lived.

-Andrew Henderson: Porto is fast-becoming one of the top destinations in all of Europe.
+Andrew Henderson: Porto is fast-becoming one of the top digital nomad destinations in all of Europe.
 The city has won numerous awards as a travel destination and European cultural capital, and the hype is more than justifiable.
 Porto is rich in history and architectural patrimony and boasts numerous tourist attractions, restaurants, boat tours, and a lively nightlife.

 Andrew Henderson is a world traveler, nomad pioneer, entrepreneur, investor and founder of Nomad Capitalist, a business consulting company that helps young entrepreneurs create their own nomad strategy, which often involves legally setting up foreign bank accounts, moving their business overseas, obtaining second passports/residency and investing in foreign markets.

 Andrew Henderson: Belgrade is one of the most underrated European capitals.
 The city has a unique vibe that easily puts it on my list of the hottest destinations for nomads.
 Belgrade is the perfect blend of entertainment, culture, cost of living, and all four seasons.
 There are fantastic co-working offices, cafes, bars, restaurants, a great nightlife, and beautiful tourist destinations like St. Sava's Temple and Ada Ciganlija, Belgrade's Sea.